strimeapp/Strime-Documentation/README.md

 ### What can be improved

-- unit tests
+- [ ] writing unit tests
-- upgrade to a newer version of Symfony
+- [ ] upgrade each app to a newer version of Symfony

 ### I found a bug